JananiBalabaskar/DatabaseTesting_Midterm/README.md

 ## Duties of the individual members

-Janani – Identifying tables for an online bookstore and SQL queries for creating a sample database with the tables and attributes
+Janani – Identifying tables for an online bookstore and SQL queries for creating a sample database with the tables and attributes.

-Adithya– Writing DDL/DML for one table with CRUD operations
+Adithya– Writing DDL/DML for one table with CRUD operations.

-Jaspher – SQL queries for five requirements
+Jaspher – SQL queries for five requirements.

-Adithya, Jaspher, Janani- Creating a Typescript interface that will allow modification to a table
+Adithya, Jaspher, Janani- Creating a Typescript interface that will allow modification to a table.

 ## Identification of tables, attributes, and attribute types for Online Bookstore Database Design